MontrealCorpusTools/PolyglotDB/docs/source/case_study_vowel_dynamics.rst

 Option A: Quick and dirty
 -------------------------

 The easiest way to get formant tracks is to use the ``analyze_formant_tracks()`` function in PolyglotDB.
 This will ultimately call *Praat* in the background, looking for 5 formants with a ceiling frequency of 5500 Hz.
-These parameters are not guaranteed to produce sensible results for speaker-vowel pairs: accrodingly, this method is *not* recommended, but included for completeness in case it's sufficient for your purposes.
+These parameters are not guaranteed to produce sensible results for speaker-vowel pairs: accordingly, this method is *not* recommended, but included for completeness in case it's sufficient for your purposes.

 By default, ``analyze_formant_tracks()`` will generate acoustic tracks over entire utterances (which requires utterance encoding to have previously been performed).
 If we instead want formant tracks only over vowel intervals, we can use the ``vowel_label`` argument to specify the subset of phones for which formant tracks are desired.
 We simply enter the name of some previously encoded phone subset: in this case, the ``'vowel'`` subset encoded in step 2.